 Finding the ecliptic is pretty simple, but it can take a bit of time and patience.
 There are ways to find with an app on your phone, but where’s the fun in that?

 The best moment to find it is at sunset.
 Then do the following:

 - Locate where the Sun is setting.
-This is East.
+This is West.
 You will see a bright object that you might confuse with a star near the Sun.
 This is actually Venus.
 Note its position.

 - Look to the opposite direction, where the Moon is starting to rise.
-This direction is West(ish).
+This direction is East(ish).